 In this invitation conditions are laid down for an honest confession coupled with sincere repentance.
 This invitation cannot fail to do good for the souls in a congregation if they listen and heed the words.
 Likewise, notice the conditional aspect of the Absolution that follows:

 “Almighty God, our heavenly Father, who of his great mercy hath promised forgiveness of sins to all those who with hearty repentance and true faith turn unto him; Have mercy upon you; pardon and deliver you from all your sins; confirm and strengthen you in all goodness; and bring you to everlasting life; through Jesus Christ our Lord.
 Amen.” ("Hearty" would be the same as "sincere.")

 I could say more about the artificial Confirmation Rite in the ’79 Book, have done so before and will do so again.
-For now, I want to state the plain facts about the Rule and about the saving nature of Holy Communion.
+For now, I want to state the plain facts about the Rule and about the Holy Communion.
 Our Book of Common Prayer tradition is worth preserving and passing on because it was formed by men who believed in the serious business of saving souls.